-So one of the interventions is to send twelve young men with the most “potential” to the promise land- to get a feel of the environment, put substance to their goal by actually seeing and experiencing their future.
+So one of the interventions is to send twelve young men with the most “potential” to the promised land- to get a feel of the environment, put substance to their goal by actually seeing and experiencing their future.
 The twelve spies returned.
-Ten of them said they should stop the nonsense because though the land is good, its the “land of the giants” and driving them out is suicide.
+Ten of them said they should stop the nonsense because though the land is good, it’s the “land of the giants” and driving them out is suicide.
 Two of them, however, Joshua and Caleb, acknowledged the presence of giants, but more importantly, they saw their future, they saw what they can be and the generation after them.

 Personally, the value I gained from this learning event is more than the acquired knowledge, but the spark it gave to facilitate paradigm reprogramming.
-Just like the 12 spies, I need to process what I have seen, heard and learned from the land of the giants, and not dread failure.
+Just like the 12 spies, I need to process what I have seen, heard, and learned from the land of the giants, and not dread failure.

-The twelve spies, until they were sent, have not engaged w/ any giants, who unlike them are free men.
+The twelve spies, until they were sent, has not engaged w/ any giants, who unlike them are free men.
 All their lives, the spies have been slaves, relying on their master for their daily provisions.

 After the mission, the ten spies opted to keep the old paradigm, if given a chance, they will go back to Egypt and remain a slave, thus, a failure.
 The other two, however, chose to rewire their paradigm to embrace their destiny.
 As a result, new competencies were developed, Joshua eventually became the leader.
 Together with Caleb, they led a whole new generation to go for their purpose and conquer the land.

-The other 10 of the 12 spies, and their similar minded supporters, never made it.
+The other 10 of the 12 spies, and their similar-minded supporters, never made it.

 I have spoken to some people, with regret in their voice, about missed opportunities.
 Though they know what they want, they chose the status quo because they thought and believed that they are “not good enough” to go for it.
 Their paradigm set the limit of what they can or cannot do.